 The \$30.0 million distribution is based on a ratio allocation to the government of each affected jurisdiction on the basis of the results of the most recent enumeration.
 At a minimum, enumerations will be conducted every five years.
-The next enumeration will be completed in 2018 by the U.S. Census Bureau and the results will be used to determine the distribution of the \$30.0 million beginning in 2019.
-As a result, 2019 Compact Impact allocations by jurisdiction contained in the 2019 budget request are placeholders.
+The next enumeration will be completed in 2019 by the U.S. Census Bureau and the results will be used to determine the distribution of 2019 Compact Impact funding.
+As a result, 2020 and 2019 Compact Impact allocations by jurisdiction contained in the 2020 budget request are placeholders based on 2018 allocations.
 This allocation is in accordance with the provision in Section 104(e)(5) of Title One of the amended Compacts of Free Association.

-The following 2018 grants will be made to each eligible jurisdiction based on the population of qualified migrants:
+The following 2019 grants will be made to each eligible jurisdiction based on the population of qualified migrants:

-• Hawaii: \$12,762,000
+٠ Hawaii: \$12,762,000

-• Guam: \$14,907,000
+٠ Guam: \$14,907,000

-• CNMI: \$ 2,309,000
+٠ CNMI: \$ 2,309,000

-• American Samoa: \$ 22,000
+٠ American Samoa: \$ 22,000

 Compact Impact grant assistance may be used only for health, educational, social, or public safety services, or infrastructure related to such services, specifically affected by qualified nonimmigrants.
-Each jurisdiction is to provide a spending plan to the Office of Insular Affairs (OIA) for the use of the funds prior to the awarding of the grant.
-The 2018 spending plans follow:
+Each jurisdiction is to provide a spending plan to the Office of Insular Affairs for the use of the funds prior to the awarding of the grant.
+The 2019 spending plans follow:

-The State of Hawaii is expected to use the full 2018 amount of its \$12.8 million to supplement state funds to support indigent health care as in past years.
+The State of Hawaii is expected to use the full 2019 amount of its \$12.8 million to supplement State funds to support indigent health care as in past years.

-Guam has proposed to use its 2018 Compact Impact grant of \$14.9 million in the following manner:
+Guam has proposed to use its 2019 Compact Impact grant of \$14.9 million in the following manner:

-• DOE/DPW Schools Leaseback \$6,661,550 • Government of Guam General Operations Offset \$8,245,121
+• DOE/DPW Schools Leaseback \$5,736,250 ٠ Government of Guam General Operations Offset \$9,170,750

-The CNMI has proposed to use its 2018 Compact Impact grant of \$2.3 million in the following manner:
+The CNMI may use its 2019 Compact Impact grant of \$2.3 million as a general operations offset.